-Why is Activism so Important?
+Why Is Activism So Important?

 There's a reason the founding fathers of the United States put freedom of speech, press, and religion in the First Amendment.
 The importance of our freedom of speech is without parallel in the world of today.
 We are ever connected via phones, social media, mass media, as well as personal online outlets.

 When it comes to those in power who will not hear our direct attempts at speaking to them, then we must go another route.
-The many are stronger then the few.
-Speaking up and taking matters in our own hands via peaceful actions is a good way to get others to speak up and get involved in a cause.
+The many are stronger than the few.
+Speaking up and taking matters into our own hands via peaceful actions is a good way to get others to speak up and get involved in a cause.
 The following is a list of five easy ways to get involved in a peaceful but productive manner.

 I would like to note that this is primarily centered around political-based issues.
-However this article it is not limited only to certain politics.
+However, this article is not limited only to certain politics.
 Activism is getting behind a cause that you believe in that may or may not be in the spotlight.
 It may seem small to others compared to other issues but that does not change the importance of the matter.
 Sometimes it takes one person to stand up for what they believe.

 When we don't speak up we are part of the problem.
 Speak up and become part of the solution.